-Too often, SEN students leave school at age 16 without qualifications, without a destination, without a plan.
+Too often, SEN students leave school without qualifications, without a destination, without a plan.

-At Centre Academy, they do.
-And along the way, our students also learn that there is great merit in never settling for less that they can achieve.
+The success that our students experience reflects something that they have learned: there is great merit in never settling for less that they can achieve.

 And when all of these discoveries take place, our students are ready to reclaim their futures.